 “Well?”
 Samuel said, prompting him for more information.
-“What was he like?”
+“What was she like?”

 “Psychopathic.
 Evil.
 All the things you guys know already.
-He turned literally anything into a reason to kill or further his ambition, even if it was at the cost of his own children’s lives.”
+She turned literally anything into a reason to kill or further his ambition, even if it was at the cost of her own cousins’ lives.”

 “Shit,” Fatimah said again.